typography-interaction-2526/typography-interaction-2526.github.io/content/topic/images/index.md

 <aside>

-Most [resets (like ours)](/topic/css/#resets) include a `max-width: 100%` for images—otherwise, large images will often poke out of their containers, by default!
+Most [resets (like ours)](/topic/css/#resets) include a `max-inline-size: 100%` for images—otherwise, large images will often poke out of their containers, by default!

 </aside>